Conchita Montenegro: Private life

 Montenegro applied for US citizenship in Chicago, Illinois, on March 16, 1932.
 She married a Brazilian actor, Raul Roulien, in Paris, France, on September 19, 1935.
 The couple toured South America and produced a motion picture called Jangada (1936).
-The film dealt with the customs of primitive peoples in South America.
-Another of Roulien's films, El grito de la juventud, which debuted in Buenos Aires, Argentina, on 24 September 1939, was much better known.
-A short time later Montenegro and Roulien were divorced.

-In 1944, Montenegro married the Spanish diplomat Ricardo Giménez Arnau, a senior member of the far right Falangist Party and Ambassador to the Holy See.

-Following a rare interview with Montenegro shortly before her death, Spanish author José Rey Ximena claims in his book, El Vuelo del Ibis [The Flight of the Ibis] that British actor Leslie Howard, with whom Montenegro had an affair after the pair starred together in Never the Twain Shall Meet (1931), used Montenegro to get close to Spanish leader Francisco Franco after being given the special mission by Winston Churchill to meet and urge Franco not to enter World War II on the side of the Axis powers.
-Montenegro claimed that she used her husband's influence to secure a meeting between the British actor and the caudillo while Howard was in Spain on a lecture tour to promote film in May, 1943, shortly before Howard lost his life when the civilian plane of which he was a passenger on a return flight to England was shot down by German Luftwaffe crashing into the Bay of Biscay.
+Following a rare interview with Montenegro shortly before her death, Spanish author José Rey Ximena claims in his book, El Vuelo del Ibis [The Flight of the Ibis] that British actor Leslie Howard, with whom Montenegro had an affair after the pair starred together in Never the Twain Shall Meet (1931), used Montenegro to get close to Spanish leader Francisco Franco.

 After filming several movies in Spain, the last of which was Lola Montes (1944), Montenegro retired from the cinema.
 She died in Madrid on April 22, 2007.